rcyaon/chipathon-2026-ti-adc/analog/README.md

 Individual circuit blocks, each self-contained with schematic, layout, and simulation testbench.

 ## top/
-Full assembled design connecting all blocks, with final GDS and LEF for handoff.
+Fully assembled top-level design connecting all blocks, with final GDS and LEF files.
+The final handoff version of the top-level design must be uploaded to `/src`.

 # Committing Guidelines